tylerklement/pdf-query/README.md

 # PDF Query

 ## Overview
-This script provides a powerful tool for extracting text from PDF documents in a specified directory and answering questions based on the content of these documents.
-It utilizes [Retrieval Augmented Generation (RAG)](https://arxiv.org/abs/2005.11401), with an SBERT vector index for efficient searching and a RAG-tuned language model for generating answers to queries.
+This repository contains a program which uses generative AI to find information from a given folder of PDFs when provided with a question.
+It utilizes [Retrieval Augmented Generation (RAG)](https://arxiv.org/abs/2005.11401), with an SBERT vector index for efficient retrieval and a RAG-tuned language model for generating answers to queries.

 ## Requirements
 - Python 3.x